jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/boards/fpga.rst

 Ethernet port per logic board.
 V2 boards can directly communicate with a PC.
 They can also be used to bridge between a FireWire chain of controllers and a PC over Ethernet (see :ref:`connectivity<connectivity>`).
 All versions of FPGA boards (from 2012 on) are supported by the latest dVRK firmware and software.
+All FPGA boards are uniquely identified on the FireWire or Ethernet chain by their :ref:`board ID<board-id>`.

 On the robotic arm's side, the FPGA boards will send requested motor power to the "power" board, i.e. either QLA (da Vinci Classic) or dRAC (da Vinci Si).
 The